82 F

 How to Use Mothballs in Closet?

-Mothballs must be placed in an airtight container or garment bag to be effective.
+For mothballs to work effectively, you must place them in an airtight container or garment bag.
 Never place mothballs in a plastic rubbish bag or an open closet.
 Once vapors enter a residence, their odor might linger for an extended period of time.

 What Will Happen to The Mothballs When Placed in A Closet for 2 Weeks?